 1. You don’t know your purpose

 Does your company feel adrift?
 Do you find yourself changing your mission statement constantly?
-You’re experiencing one of the most common business issues.
-But it’s not the lack of plan that’s the problem – it’s your lack of purpose.
+If so, you’re experiencing one of the most common business problems.
+But it’s not the lack of planning that’s the problem – it’s your lack of purpose.

 Being a strong leader is synonymous with having a sense of purpose.
 When you truly believe that you will be successful, you will see your business thrive.
 Your purpose gives you passion, drive and certainty.
 It gives you the ability to overcome towering obstacles.

 A business is only as strong as the psychology of its leader.
 It’s up to you to do the work and bring purpose to your company.

 2. You don’t have a strong brand identity

 One of the biggest challenges faced by businesses in their growth stages is not settling on who they are.
-Developing your brand identity is closely related to your purpose, and it’s vital to your marketing and sales success.
+Developing your brand identity is vital to your marketing and sales success.
 Your identity epitomizes what your company stands for – your values, mission and goals.
 It deeply affects your company culture, which, in turn, affects whether you can hire and retain the best people.

-Your brand identity is how you make an emotional connection with your consumer.
+Your brand identity is how you make an emotional connection with your consumer and create customer loyalty.
 Without a strong brand identity, you don’t actually know who you are or what direction you should all be rowing in.
 Without that direction, you won’t know what audience to target – and you definitely won’t inspire raving fan customers.

 3. You’re not providing value

 To be successful in business, you must provide constant strategic innovation.
 Determine your X-factor – what sets you apart from the competition?
 How do you bring more value to your customers?
 What makes your company talkably different?
 If you don’t know the answers to these questions, it’s time to sit down and think about them.